bubble0h7/OhDarnBot/README.md

 # OhDarnBot
-A general purpose Discord bot developed by bubble0h7
+A Discord bot developed specifically for the [Oh Darn Discord](https://discord.gg/vceNhvR).
+Expansion to other servers has been kept in mind for if that ever becomes a point of interest.

+This project serves two purposes:
+- to further my programming skills and knowledge of Node.JS
+- to reduce and replace the often-failing bots we used to rely on

 ## Setup
 ### Invite Oh Darn Bot to your Discord
 You'll need admin permissions in a server to invite the bot.
+During development, the invite link for this bot will be kept under wraps.
+Feel free to get in touch if you're interested in using the bot during this time.
 ### Update Oh Darn Bot's Role
 Make sure the bot's role is at the top of your server's [role hierarchy](https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101).
 This is important for the functionality of the bot.